5l1v3r1/TA-maclookup/README.md

 I validate all my apps with appinspect and the log can be found in the README folder of each app.

+Running Splunk on Windows?
+Good Luck, not my problem.

 ===Versions===
 Version/Date: 1.0 / October 2012